All Episodes

 First, Armitage did not, as he now indicates, merely pass on something he had heard and that he thought might be so.

-Second, Armitage did not slip me this information as idle chit-chat as he now suggests.
+Second, Armitage did not slip me this information as idle chit chat, as he now suggests.

 He made clear he considered it especially suited for my column.

-Let's go back last week on the CBS Evening News, I think it was Thursday, Armitage being interviewed by uh CBS reporter David Martin.
+Let's go back last week on the CBS Evening News, I think it was Thursday, Armitage being interviewed by CBS reporter David Martin.

-And Martin says, So what was it that made the light go on to you, Mr. Armitage?
+And Martin says, so what was it that made the light go on to you, Mr. Armitage?

 I almost immediately called Secretary Powell and said, I'm sure that was me.